zeroamps/zeroamps/README.md

 - ⚡ I wanted to try react-hook-form, which is a React form library, so I created React Weight Conversion Demo.
 See this [repository](https://github.com/zeroamps/react-weight-conversion-demo).
 - ⚡ I needed for one project to convert GUIDs to MongoDB BinData, so I created in Angular a tool for that.
 See this [repository](https://github.com/zeroamps/mongodb-convert-guid-to-bindata).
 - ⚡ For one project I created a Docker image for building Cordova applications.
 See this [repository](https://github.com/zeroamps/docker-cordova).
+- ⚡ This collection of PowerShell examples I created during my PowerShell studying.
+See this [repository](https://github.com/zeroamps/powershell-sample-scripts).
 - ⚡ I use lots of various tools, that's the reason why I created my cheat sheet repository.
 See this [repository](https://github.com/zeroamps/tooling).

 <!--